microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 	truffle networks
 	```

-1. Copy the address of the "profrates" contract shown in the command output to the clipboard and paste it into a text file so you can easily retrieve it later.
+1. Copy the address of the "profrates" contract shown in the command output to the clipboard and paste it into a text file so you can retrieve it later.

 	![Saving the contract address](Images/addresses.png)